 The travel industry, particularly in the Middle East and Arab world, has long recognized that even non-religious travelers have cultural preferences that can be easily catered to while they travel.

-Sources within the Arab travel industry note that Halal tourism is one of the fastest growing travel segments in the world, third only behind China and the United States in terms of revenue generated.
-According to the Global Muslim Travel Index (GMTI) in 2016, 121 million Halal travelers spent $155 billion, representing about 13% of total global travel earnings.
-By 2020, their numbers are expected to grow to 168 million.
+While all sources agree that that Halal tourism is one of the fastest growing travel segments in the world, numbers vary widely.
+According to the 2017 Global Muslim Travel Index prepared by MasterCard and Crescent Rating, in 2016, 121 million Halal travelers spent $155 billion, representing about 13% of total global travel earnings.
+By 2020, their numbers are projected to grow to 150-156 million, with Amadeus projecting a collective spend of $200 billion.

 The Phocuswright Research Spotlight estimates that as the Middle East’s largest travel market, the U.A.E. would account for 51% of the region’s travel gross bookings when 2017 statistics are tallied.
 This is expected to grow as the Emirates make a bigger push into tourism, investing in infrastructure to be ready to host the World Expo 2020 in Dubai.